Piotr1215/crossplane-demo/README.md

 - AWS CLI

 > Crossplane should be installed in a _crossplane-system_ namespace, if not please run `.devcontainer/library-scripts/setup-crossplane.sh`

+#### Observability

+To visualize CRDs use [Octant](https://docs.vmware.com/en/VMware-vSphere/7.0/vmware-vsphere-with-tanzu/GUID-1AEDB285-C965-473F-8C91-75724200D444.html); a VMWare open source cluster visualizer, running in a browser so no in-cluster installation is required.

+If you like terminal tools more, [k9s](https://k9scli.io/) got you covered.

 #### AWS provider